abdulaleem01/Portfolio-R3F/README.md

-# This project is a portfolio site built using React Three fibre
+# This project is a portfolio site built using React Three fiber

 ## 1. Download or clone this repositry
 ## 2. Run npm install